Ginsburg to be remembered with statue in her native Brooklyn

-NEW YORK (AP) - A statue of late Supreme Court Justice Ruth Bader Ginsburg will be built in her native Brooklyn.
+NEW YORK (AP) — A statue of late Supreme Court Justice Ruth Bader Ginsburg will be built in her native Brooklyn, New York Gov. Andrew Cuomo announced Saturday.

 Ginsburg died Friday of complications from metastatic pancreatic cancer at age 87.
 A legal trailblazer and champion of women’s rights, she became the high court’s second female justice in 1993.